 RE Steering Group

 The RE Steering Group supports RE and Collective Worship within the school.
 Each year two children who have a particular interest in RE are selected from each class in the Juniors.
-They are responsible for, amongst other things, assisting with assemblies and special services (e.g. Easter), preparing and leading acts of class worship and carrying out surveys.
+They are responsible for, amongst other things, assisting with collective worship and special services (e.g. Easter), preparing and leading acts of class worship and carrying out surveys.

 Reflection spaces in classrooms